All you need to know about making copies of Oxfordshire History Centre material.

 - Check our charges page for full details of copying costs.

 - Official certificates are available for baptism and marriage entries, made out by staff.
 These are officially recognised by the church authorities for administrative purposes.
-Certified copies can also be provided from motor tax registration records.
+Certified copies can also be provided from motor tax registration records, magistrates court records and electoral registers.

 - Please contact us to request copies of certificates.